AlwaraFatima/Portfolio/README.md

 # *About Me*

-I am Alwara Fatima, a 3rd year student pursuing B.tech in CSE(Cloud Computing and Artificial Intelligence in association with IBM) at Inyegral University.
+I am Alwara Fatima, a 3rd year student pursuing B.tech in CSE(Cloud Computing and Artificial Intelligence in association with IBM) at Integral University.
 I am passionate about learning new technologies and applying them to practical and research-based projects.

 # *Skills*